CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"He that sinneth, sinneth unto himself.
-He that is unjust, hurts himself, in that he makes himself worse than he was before.
-Not he only that committeth, but he also that omitteth something, is oftentimes unjust." - Marcus Aurelius</p>
+<p>"He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has." - Epictetus</p>
 <!-- STOIC_QUOTE_END -->